skiadas/WebAppsCourse/notes/git_basics.md

 There are lots of other options.
 Note that these "hashlike" commit names may look weird, but are in many ways awesome.
 For now, know that it is usually enough to copy/paste just the first 6 numbers/letters, they are usually enough to uniquely determine the commit.

-Here are some other useful version of `git log`:
+Here are some other useful versions of `git log`:

 ```bash
 git log -p -2